10 Easy Ways to Update an Old Kitchen on a Budget

 We ditched the old strip lighting and introduced downlights, with a pendant over the breakfast bar.
 The style of the fisherman pendant from Iconic Lights ties in with the industrial feel of the concrete effect worktops.
 I love these Andy Warhol ice …

-We ditched the old strip lighting and introduced downlights, with a pendant over the breakfast bar.
+Kitchen lighting is really important for practical reasons.
+We ditched the old strip lighting and introduced downlights, with under cabinet lighting and a pendant light over the breakfast bar.
 The style of the fisherman pendant from Iconic Lights ties in with the industrial feel of the concrete effect worktops.

 I love these Andy Warhol ice cream prints from King and McGaw!
 Perfect for a holiday setting.